 There are two calls under the APEX programme.
-The first call is now open with a submission deadline of 9th April 2018, and a second call will open January 2019, with a closing date of April 9th 2019.
+The first call is now open with an extended submission deadline of 23rd April 2018, and a second call will open January 2019, with a closing date of April 9th 2019.
 There will be 10 fellowships awarded in each call.
 The call guidelines are available at http://apc.ucc.ie/apex/

 To be considered eligible, applicants must fulfill the following criteria:

 - Applicants must be Experienced Researchers.

 An experienced researcher must at the application deadline (1st call: extended deadline of 23rd April, 2018), be in possession of a doctoral degree or have at least four years of full-time equivalent research experience in academia or industry.

 - Mobility Requirements: International mobility is a core element of the APEX programme.
 Applicants must be incoming fellows to Ireland and fulfill the mobility requirements: